African American Museum of Iowa: History

 In 2005, the 12th Ave. bridge near the AAMI was renamed the Dr. Martin Luther King Jr. Memorial Bridge, and a public art piece, Trumpet, was unveiled on the museum grounds near the Cedar River Trail.

 Museum chapters were established in eight communities across Iowa in 2006, and in 2007 the AAMI received a grant from the Institute of Museum and Library Services (IMLS) to hire and train two staff members to coordinate the chapter program.
 Later that same year, the AAMI received a second grant from the IMLS to conduct a statewide oral history project entitled Adult Voices–Children’s Eyes: Iowa's African American Oral History Project.
 This innovative and ongoing project trained youth groups across Iowa to conduct oral histories in their communities.
 These sessions recorded important events and sparked a passion for history among African American youth.

 The following year, the AAMI was devastated by the Iowa flood of 2008.
 The first floor of the museum, home to the education and collection staff as well as the gift shop, rental hall, and both exhibits, was filled with 5.5 feet of standing water.
 This catastrophic natural disaster caused significant damage to the building and at least half of the museum's artifacts, necessitating $1.3 million in repairs.

 On January 17, 2009, the AAMI was reopened to the public, featuring building renovations and repairs as well as a new temporary exhibit: No Roads Lead to Buxton.
 A new permanent exhibit, Endless Possibilities, was opened on December 15, 2009, and uses photos, objects, stories, and multimedia to trace the journeys of Iowa's African Americans.

 In spring 2023, the AAMI held a groundbreaking ceremony for its on-going renovation project.
 The $5M project began in response to the City of Cedar Rapids' updates to the flood control system.
 Given the AAMI's close proximity to the Cedar River, the new flood wall and gate directly impacted the building's entrance.
 The AAMI saw this impact as an opportunity to make other, necessary changes to both the interior and the exterior of the museum while growing our endowment.
 In addition to the $5M being raised for the renovation project, the AAMI seeks to grow its endowment by $1M.

-The Museum reopened to the public in May 2024 forllowing the renovation project.
+The Museum reopened to the public in May 2024 following the renovation project.
 The public art piece, Trumpet, was relocated near the Museum's new lobby.